-At Maricourt we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+At Maricourt Catholic High School we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We endeavour to provide a safe and welcoming environment where children are respected valued, and they can recognise when they are at risk and how to access help when they need it.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We are alert to the signs of abuse, neglect and exploitation follow our procedures to ensure that children receive effective support, protection, and justice.
 The procedures contained in this policy apply to all staff, governors, volunteers, and contractors.